batuhan-ozyurt/COMP305-Project-Group33/README.md

 60
 ```

+Here is the link to our first implementation (which is not correct): [Aydin's implementation of zig zag](https://github.com/ozcanay/giggle)

 ### Second Idea (zig zag from all)

 1. Pick a database (other than zero) that was not started from previously.